Content Localization Portal: Introduction

 The CLP works in conjunction with other tools such as Backlot to ensure there is a single source of truth when data is shared between systems.
 The creation of Source Requests in Backlot by your Netflix representative is the trigger for our systems to create projects and tasks within the CLP.
 Data flows from Backlot to the CLP so that any changes made to source requests will be accurately reflected within the CLP.

 While Backlot remains the main system via which users will upload/download material to/from Netflix the intent is to ensure that where appropriate as much material is available in both Backlot and the CLP.
-A good example of this is the new Show Guide functionality where the show guide can continue to be downloaded from the “Download Materials” tab of a Source Request in Backlot, but it is also available within the new Show Guide tab within the CLP.
+A good example of this is the Show Guide functionality where the show guide can continue to be downloaded from the “Download Materials” tab of a Source Request in Backlot, but it is also available within the new Show Guide tab within the CLP.
 Regardless of where a user downloads the Show Guide the latest version is always being downloaded.

 Partners will be expected to utilize both Backlot and the CLP in tandem.